Strategy & Tips

 - Watch for ve decay.
 If you’re not on AutoMax, your veCLAIM decays as the lock approaches expiry.
 Extend early to maintain your royalty share and earn an extension bonus on your existing capital — waiting until the last week means you’ve already lost most of your earning power.

 - Review bot permissions regularly.
-If you use automation, check your active sessions in Security → Bot access.
+If you use automation, check your active sessions in Advanced → Bot access.
 Revoke sessions you no longer need.
 Use short expiries.

 - Verify everything.
 Use the Security page (app footer) to verify contract addresses and check pause status.
 Only use claimru.sh — reject other hostnames.